 - 1. Welcome the student to their interview table with a handshake. - 2.
-Work through the set of questions provided (see page 11), and offer feedback on the student's performance and resume.
+Work through the Interview Questions (see page 11), and offer feedback on the student's performance and resume.
 A bell will signal that there are 5 minutes left in the interview. - 3.
-Make notes on the provided evaluation form (see page 13-14).
-At the end of the day, the evaluation forms and student applications will be collected and sent back to schools for follow up work by the students in class. - 4.
+Make notes on the provided Interview Evaluation Form (see page 13-14).
+At the end of the day, the Interview Evaluation Forms and student applications will be collected and sent back to schools for follow up work by the students in class.
+If you plan to complete this step digitally, prior to departing for the day, all completed forms must be uploaded to your GoogleDrive. - 4.
 If time permits, continue to make written notes on the students resume and cover letter if not already completed.